jofas/blog/content/002-first-time-running/index.md

 Turns out you can run at a speed where it feels like you actually gain more energy rather than depleting your reserves.
-When hitting the sweet spot I feel like I can run forever, a state many runners have told me about but I thought was made up.
+When hitting the sweet spot I feel like I can run forever, a state many runners have told me about but I was sure was made up.
 As to using physical exercise as punishment to rid myself from an anxious and restless mind like I did during my first run, it has not happened since then.
 Partly due to adding regular running to my self-care routine has kept my mind